H3AR7B3A7/BestPractices/UX Team of One.md

 ## Philosophy

-Requirements for Team of One:
+Requirements for a Team of One:
 - Technical know-how
 - Vision
 - Conviction
 - Soft touch

+### UX 101

 UX Definition:
 - Messy to describe
 - The overall effect created by the interactions and perceptions that someone has when using a product or service.
 - Described with 'love' or 'hate', 'easy to use' or 'a pain in the ass'